The Steps You Should Follow When Relocating To Turkey

 • Apply for a Turkey visa.

-If someone decides to move to Turkey for employment reasons, then one must need to acquire a work permit in Turkey issued by the Ministry of Labor and Security.
-An independent work visa can also be issued by the Turkish authorities, which is valid for five years.
-If you are moving to Turkey for investment reasons apply for a normal visa permit.
+If someone decides to move to Turkey for employment reasons, one must acquire a work permit in Turkey issued by the Ministry of Labor and Security.
+An independent work visa can also be issued by the Turkish authorities, valid for five years.
+If you are moving to Turkey for investment reasons, apply for a normal visa permit.